 Nicolas played opposite Cher in the wildly popular Moonstruck, transforming himself from a brooding man who had been left at the altar to a romantic and cultured opera buff.
 Again, his performance was driven by real life, since he had recently suffered a break-up with actress Jenny Wright.

 In 2000, he tried his hand at something completely different—playing the lead in a romantic comedy with The Family Man, and he won a Blockbuster Entertainment Award for his effort.
 In Adaptation (2002), he played the dual role of brothers Charlie and Donald Kaufman, and earned Academy Award and Golden Globe nominations for his performances.
 Cage can be seen reprising his role as the devil's right-hand man in Ghost Rider: Spirit of Vengeance (2012), the sequel to the 2007 hit, Ghost Rider.
 He then starred in the drama Joe (2014), the action thrillers Left Behind (2014) and Dying of the Light (2014), and the drama The Runner (2015).

-The veteran actor has kept quite busy more recently, starring in the crime thriller The Trust (2016) alongside Elijah Wood, the crime drama Dog Eat Dog (2016) opposite Willem Dafoe, the biopic Snowden (2016) starring Joseph Gordon-Levitt, the war drama USS Indianapolis: Men of Courage (2016), and the comedy Army of One (2016).
+The veteran actor has kept quite busy, starring in the crime thriller The Trust (2016) alongside Elijah Wood, the crime drama Dog Eat Dog (2016) opposite Willem Dafoe, the biopic Snowden (2016) starring Joseph Gordon-Levitt, the war drama USS Indianapolis: Men of Courage (2016), and the comedy Army of One (2016).
 More recently, he starred in the horror Mom and Dad (2018), alongside Selma Blair and the action thriller 211 (2018).

 * 1995 Actor in a Leading Role Oscar winner for Leaving Las Vegas.